blenderous/blenderous.github.io/cv.md

 I have also learned to make applications using `ReactJS`.

-My ideal working environment is where the doors for conversations are always open and ideas are constantly exchanged.
+Constant learning gives an edge in technology is my belief, so I keep learning through multiple mediums and implementing at realtime hands-on.

-I prefer to communicate through writing a lot, but I prioritize getting though hurdles of miscommunication verbally whenever there is a lack of clarity.
+I prefer to communicate through writing, project planners and tools for a better productivity, clarity and thereby avoiding ambiguity.

 ## Skillset